MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Safe_Links.md

 27. You should now prepare LON-CL2 for the next lab that will use it.
 Switch back to the Client 2 VM (**LON-CL2**).

-28. In LON-CL2, in the Outlook tab in your Edge browser, select the circle with the **MA** initials in the upper right-hand corner.
+28. In LON-CL2, select the circle with the **MA** initials in the upper right-hand corner of your Edge browser.
 In the **MOD Administrator** profile window that appears, select **Sign out**.

-29. Once you are signed out of Outlook, close the Edge Browser.
+29. Once you are signed out of Outlook, the Edge browser should close if no other tabs were open.
+If other tabs were still open, close those tabs now so that your Edge browser closes.
 LON-CL2 is now ready for use in Lab 6.

 30. Switch back to the Client 1 VM (**LON-CL1**).
-Leave your Edge browser open and do not close any tabs.
+In your Edge browser, close the tab displaying **This website is classified as malicious.** Leave your Edge browser open and proceed to the next lab.

 # End of Lab 5